How to choose a wok

 Why Should You Buy A Wok?

 Before talking about how to choose the best type of wok, we need to discuss why the wok is so popular in the first place.
 Most people make stir fry and Chinese food in sautee or frying pans.
 However, these types of pans are not ideal.
 The sautee pan steams the food instead of frying it so the flavor and taste differ from those of a classic stir fry.
-And a frying pan has a flat bottom that prevents you from easily moving food around.
+And a frying pan or Skillet has a flat bottom that prevents you from easily moving food around.

 When you are stir-frying or making Chinese food, you need to use very high heat to cook every little piece of food quickly and evenly.
 The heat needs to brown ingredients, not soften them.
 All the meats and vegetables have to cook simultaneously.
 This ensures the best flavor, taste, and texture.
 A wok is specifically designed to cook stir fry because:

 - The sides are high so you can easily flip and toss the ingredients.

 - The sides are flared so steam can easily escape the pan instead of remaining inside and softening what you cook.

 - The material is thin so heat is efficiently and quickly conducted.

 All the best woks have these 3 elements – flared design, a thin conductive material, and high sides.